 The purpose of this course is to introduce concepts of programming and numerical methods using Matlab within an engineering framework.
 The course will review basic linear algebra, statics, stress analysis, and engineering governing equations with solution pathways developed and presented as numerical programming problems.
 The fundamental programming techniques cover a variety of input and output formats typically encountered in engineering situations.
 Control and conditional loops, recognizing and controlling numerical error, numerical integration and differentiation will be introduced and developed within an engineering framework.
 Recommended background: Statics (ES 2501), Stress Analysis (ES 2502), General Physics-Mechanics (PH 1110), Differential and Integral Calculus (MA 1021, MA 1022) or equivalents.

-Cat.
-II This course explores science and engineering issues associated with equipment and technique for alpine skiing, particularly racing.
+This course explores science and engineering issues associated with equipment and technique for alpine skiing, particularly racing.
 A diverse group of technical subjects related to engineering mechanics are discussed: tribology, beams, rigid body motion, material science, machining and biomechanics.
 Specifically we will examine: ski-snow interactions, technique for gliding, turning and stepping, selection of line in racing; equipment design, testing and performance; and ski injuries.
 We will also address issues in the epidemiology of skiing injuries, the calculation of the cost of ski injuries to society, the impact of ski equipment technology on litigation and the impact of litigation on equipment and trail design.
-This course will be offered in 2014-15 and in alternating years thereafter.

 Cat.
 I This course introduces students to manufacturing science and engineering and prototype part production.
 It emphasizes CNC (computer-controlled) machining.
 Students will learn how to go from a solid (CAD, computer-aided design) model to a machined part, using CAM software (computer-aided manufacturing) and CNC machining.
 They will also be exposed to associated issues in manufacturing process analysis, engineering design, material science, and in dimensional and surface metrology.
 Using machining as an example, the science of manufacturing processes is developed in a combination of class work and laboratory experience.
 The laboratory experience includes an experimental component that relates process variables in machining with performance and machined part quality.
 Students whose project work will necessitate fabrication of parts and those who want a background in manufacturing process science and engineering should take this course.